-Within the medical writing world, the three sub-specialties we’ll discuss here are regulatory writing, promotional writing, and medical education.
+Within the medical writing world, and the three sub-specialties we'll discuss consider are regulatory writing, promotional writing, and medical education.

 Here is a brief overview of each one, with links to more resources.
 Remember, this is just the tip of the iceberg and not a one-size-fits-all categorization.

 Regulatory medical writers work with contract research organizations, biotech firms, pharmaceutical or medical device companies, and government agencies.
 They are often scientists, clinicians, or attorneys because of the high-stakes technical nature of the documents they produce.

 Regulatory medical writers communicate important information to government agencies, heads of compliance departments, and other stakeholders.

 Examples of their work include summarizing complex scientific and statistical data for FDA reviewers of a new drug application (NDA).